-Build Your Own: If you have even modest technical abilities, you can set up a simulator on a budget with our step-by-step video instructions.
-We’ll help you decide if your current PC is capable of running X-Plane, or if you need a new computer for the task.
+Build Your Own: If you enjoy working on computers, you can set up a simulator on a budget with our step-by-step video instructions.
+We’ll help you decide if your current PC is capable of running X-Plane, or if you need a new PC for the task.
 Either way, if you follow the clear instructions in the videos, the end result will be a fully functioning sim, ready to use.

 Buy a Complete System: If you’d rather buy a sim that’s already set up and ready to go, we’ve got you covered as well.
-This option is a bit more expensive, but eliminates frustration for folks who aren’t technically inclined.
+This option is a bit more expensive, but eliminates frustration for folks who aren’t technically inclined and is generally quicker.
 We work closely with X-Force PC, a company that specializes in building personal sims using X-Plane.
 You tell them what you need and your budget, and they’ll build and ship you a sim that’s ready to go.
-If you go this route, you still need to learn how to use X-Plane.
-This video series will get you going on X-Plane so you can start doing some real training at home.

 X-Plane 11 (the latest release) is amazing for its capability, realism, immersion, and training value.
 It provides a convenient way to build pilot skills and maintain proficiency from the comfort of home.
 If you sit down and fly a personal flight sim running X-Plane, you will be hooked!

-We saw it first-hand at our IFR Bootcamps, where pilots flying these sims had the very same experience.
+We saw it first-hand at our IFR Bootcamps, where pilots flying these sims were quickly immersed in the experience as they built skills.
 In addition to being fun to fly, a personal flight simulator can help you get a new rating, master maneuvers, get comfortable with ATC, learn new procedures, or hone skills you can transfer to the “real” airplane.
-They also save you time and money spent on traditional flight training.

 This video program offers step-by-step instructions and expert advice.
 Our goal is simple—when you’re done watching these videos and following our recommendations, you will: